 Portland Cement MACT

 After years of legal wrangling, the Portland Cement MACT (Maximum Achievable Control Technology) rule has been finalized.
 This rule establishes a number of new emission limits, including HCl, for Portland Cement kiln operations.
-While the specific kiln type, fuels, raw materials and methods of operation come into play, many cement kiln operators will need to actively control chlorides.
+While the specific kiln type, fuels, raw materials and methods of operation come into play, many cement kiln operators will need to actively control hydrogen chloride emissions.

 One example of testing at a U.S. cement plant is shown on the graph.
 In this case, the limit in the PC MACT for HCl can be achieved using hydrated lime, but the amount of Sorbacal® SP to achieve the same emission limit is significantly reduced.